ddcroft73/ft-migrater_/howto.md

   the directory name.
 THe name will be cast to the destination combo box.
   _Enter the path manually
-  _If you want to move a file type to a directory that is yet to exist, Navigate to the parent directory and then type in the name of the new directory.<br>
+  _If you want to move a file type to a directory that is yet to exist, Navigate to the parent directory and then type in the name of the new directory.
+It will be created before the move.<br>
 <br>

 Editing Destination instructions:<br>
    Save<br>
     _Once the Type and Destination requirements have been met, Click the "Save" Button.
-The instruction will be saved and confirmatiion will be cast to the status bar.<br>
+The instruction will be saved and confirmatiion will be shown ino the status bar.<br>
   Delete <br>
     _Select the file type from the type combobox.
 The destintation as previously saved will be cast to the destination box.
 Click Delete.<br>
+  Delete All<br>
+    _Click "Delete All" All the previoous information will be discarded except for the Home Path.
+It can only be changed.<br>
   Update<br>
     _You can pull up any destination for any type previously saved by selecting the type, the relevant path will be cast to the
-    Destination and either can be edited, and saved again.<br>
+    Destination and can be edited, and saved again.<br>
 <br>
 Changing the Home path:<br>
   _Select the "Path" tab next to "Instructions<br>